BedquiltDB/bedquilt-core/docs/index.md

 # BedquiltDB

-This is the documentation for the `bedquilt` PostgreSQL extension, which is the core of BedquiltDB.
+This is the documentation for the core [BedquiltDB](http://bedquiltdb.github.io) PostgreSQL extension.

 ## Getting Started